Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 ### MoPub mediation

 - Login to the MoPub console
-- Create a Fullscreen Ad or Rewarded Video Ad ad unit
+- Create a Fullscreen Ad or Rewarded Video Ad ad unit or use an existing add unit in one of your apps
-- Add new Custom Native Network
+- Create a new Custom Native Network (see detailed instructions here https://dev.twitter.com/mopub/ui-setup/network-setup-custom-native)
 - Set Custom Event Class and Custom Event Class Data for the ad unit with following values:

 | Ad Unit | Custom Event Class | Custom Event Class Data |